11 Things to Do When You Feel Like You Don't Have Anybody

 2. Turn to a pet or spend time with animals.

-Owning a pet in general can be a great form of support, and there are tons of research that show pets are good for your mental health.
+Owning a pet in general can be a great form of support, and there is tons of research that shows pets are good for your mental health.

 Whether you hang out with your own pet, take horseback riding lessons or find other ways to bring animals into your life, animals can sometimes give us comfort when no one else can — and hopefully they’ll make you feel a little less alone.
 As Mighty member Melissa A. advised, “Turn to a pet.
 They can give the unconditional love and support that humans are unable to provide.”